Unplugged Lesson

 This promotes the core coding ideas of sequencing (order matters) and clear instructions (one action per step).

-The aim is to make algorithms feel concrete: a clear, ordered set of steps → a predictable outcome.
+a clear, ordered set of steps → a predictable outcome.

 Materials to Prepare: